 “Cause she has wheels.”
 Only as a little boy can enjoy a joke all by himself and this is what he was doing.
 He was chuckling all over his body with both fists up to his cheeks and his shoulders hunched up.

-Rhonda enjoyed being accepted enough to have her own nickname and she was grinning from ear to ear as well.
+Rhonda enjoyed being accepted enough to have her own nickname and she was grinning from ear to ear.

-After class we spent time visiting about what could and should be done.
+After class we spent time visiting about what could and should be done for all children.
 I took notes, composed them into letters and one by one sent them en mass to every Senator or state politician who might be interested.
-Governor David Hall, Governor Nigh and his wife Donna, were the ones involved with implementing many of Mrs. Jones original ideas.
-It wasn’t long after that, special education over the whole nation was being put in place, admittedly awkward and not ever as it should be but at least a start.
+Governor David Hall, Governor Nigh and his wife Donna, were the ones to become involved with implementing many of Mrs. Jones original ideas.
+It wasn’t long after that, Special Education over the whole nation was being put in place, admittedly awkward and not ever as it should be but at least a start.

 Return to section index page